seguinleo/WindowsBestPractices/README.md

 [en](/README.md), [fr](/README-FR.md)

 Hello!
 Here are simple and healthy optimizations for a PC running Windows 10 and 11.
 These manipulations allow you to have a more powerful PC for office and video games.
 These manipulations are without risk and can solve the slowness and crashes of your PC.
-These optimizations are not "magical", I do not promise an incredible gain, the most effective being to buy new components.
+These optimizations are not "magic", I do not promise an incredible gain, the most effective being to buy new components.
 Read everything before doing anything.

 ## Table of contents
 - [Quick optimizations](#quick-optimizations)